serkannkara/UnitTest-VIPER-Example/README.md

 ## Coordinator

 The project utilizes the Coordinator design pattern to manage the application flow and enhance modularity.
-For more information about the Coordinator, you can check the [Wiki](wiki) page.

 ## Builder

 The Builder pattern is used in the project to create objects step by step and manage the construction of complex objects.
-More details about the Builder pattern can be found [here](wiki).

 ## Versions